fadimedurna/Works-on-React-and-Related-Technologies/code/README.md

-## This project is about how to rendering lists & conditional content in react.
+## This project is about how to rendering lists & conditional contents in react.